PaulSchreiber96/website-logopaedie-fischer/README.md

 # Webseite Logopädie Fischer & Fischer
-Das ist das Git-Repository der Website Logopädie Fischer & Fischer! :fish:
+This is the repo of the website Logopädie Fischer & Fischer! :fish: